By using our website, you agree to our use of cookies (Visit our privacy policy).

 No matter how skilled you are, you’ll need professional equipment to ensure that your voice comes through clearly in each recording.

-Most importantly, you will need additional equipment to soundproof your home studio and isolate your space from external noises.
+Most importantly, you need to soundproof your home studio and isolate your space from external noises.

-You will also need to acoustically treat your recording environment to minimize reverb and delay in your recordings.
+You should also acoustically treat your recording environment to minimize reverb and delay.

 Once you have these tools, you’ll be ready to craft professional recordings at a moment’s notice.

-You can buy starter recording bundles on Amazon on the cheap nowadays and produce great audio recordings in no time at all.
+You can buy starter recording bundles on Amazon for cheap and produce great audio recordings in no time at all.

-Of course, you aren’t really saving money if you need to upgrade soon after the initial purchase.
+Of course, you aren’t really saving money if you need to upgrade soon after.

-It’s okay to pay a little more for something with reliable quality.
+It’s okay to pay a little more for good quality.

-A dedicated vocal booth for your recording studio, for example, is probably one of the best investments you can make for your future as a voiceover artist.
+A dedicated vocal booth, for example, is one of the best investments you can make in your career as a voiceover artist.

-In addition to your physical equipment, you’ll also need to download software to create and edit recordings that are good enough to use on a professional level.
+In addition to physical equipment, you’ll also need software to create and edit recordings.

-Attention to detail is a key element that often separates professional voice actors from enthusiasts or hobbyists.
+Attention to detail is what separates professional voice actors from enthusiasts or hobbyists.

-A few of the most popular recording platforms for voiceover actors include Pro Tools, Studio One, Logic, Audacity, and Adobe Audition.
+A few of the most popular recording platforms include Pro Tools, Studio One, Logic, Audacity, and Adobe Audition.

-Both Audacity and Garageband (Mac) are free to use, making them great options for voice actors who are just getting into the industry.
+Both Audacity and Garageband (Mac) are free, making them great for voice actors who are just getting into the industry.

-Even if you’re relatively new, it’s still critical to consistently produce flawless recordings that demonstrate your talent and are free of imperfections that would give the client a negative impression.
+Even if you’re relatively new, you still need to avoid any imperfections that could give the client a negative impression.

 What Voice Skills Do I Need?